brettjaeger/py-chart-generator/README.md

 # py-chart-generator

-A script to make charts easily from google sheets
+A script to make charts easily from google sheets in Windows

 ## Instructions